OUR PATRON IN CHIEF

 Her Excellency, The Governor General of the Commonwealth of Australia

-On 5 September 2008, Ms Quentin Bryce was sworn in as Australia’s twenty-fifth Governor-General.
+Ms Quentin Bryce is Australia’s twenty-fifth Governor-General.
 As the first woman to take up this office, she remains a pioneer in contemporary Australian society and yet one who brings more than forty years of experience in reform, community building and leadership to the role.

 Her contribution to advancing human rights and equality, the rights of women and children and the welfare of the family, was recognised in her appointment as an Officer of the Order of Australia in 1988 and a Companion of the Order of Australia in 2003.

 In her civic role as Governor of Queensland, Ms Bryce has worked with women, families and young people, while extending her influence across the State’s broad and diverse spectrum, including the rural, regional, aged, Indigenous, migrant, and disability sectors.

 We welcome the patronage of Her Excellency Ms Quentin Bryce AC, who leads our band of Patrons and Ambassadors in the fight against kidney disease in Australia.

 A big thank you to our Patrons and Ambassadors